 6.6 Phase II Long-Term Wheeling Through Assessment Procedures

-The CAISO will coordinate the Phase II Long-Term Wheeling Through Assessment with applicable Participating TO(s) and any Affected System that is affected by the request for long-term priority for Wheeling Throughs pursuant to Section 3.6.
+The CAISO will coordinate the Phase II Long-Term Wheeling Through Assessment with applicable Participating TO(s) and any Affected System that is affected by the request for a long-term Wheeling Through Priority pursuant to Section 3.6.
 Existing studies will be used to the extent practicable when conducting the Phase II Long-Term Wheeling Through Assessment.
 The CAISO will coordinate Base Case development with the applicable Participating TOs to ensure the Base Cases are accurately developed.
 The CAISO will use Reasonable Efforts to commence the Phase II Long-Term Wheeling Through Assessment by May 1 of each year, and to complete and issue to requesting Scheduling Coordinators the Phase II Long-Term Wheeling Through Assessment report within two hundred and five (205) calendar days after the annual commencement of the Phase II Long-Term Wheeling Through Deliverability Assessment.
 The CAISO will share applicable study results with the applicable Participating TO(s), for review and comment, and will incorporate comments into the study report.
 The CAISO will issue a final Phase II Long-Term Wheeling Through Assessment report to the requesting Scheduling Coordinator.

 At the request of the Scheduling Coordinator or at any time the CAISO determines that it will not meet the required time frame for completing the Phase II Long-Term Wheeling Through Assessment, the CAISO will notify the requesting Scheduling Coordinator as to the schedule status of the Phase II Long-Term Wheeling Through Assessment and provide an estimated completion date with an explanation of the reasons why additional time is required.